French ship Généreux (1810)

-The French ship Généreux was originally the Portuguese merchantman Ouvidor Pereira (i.e. "Magistrate Pereira", often simply L'Ovidor in French sources, and frequently Ovidor Pereira in contemporary English records).
+Généreux was originally the Portuguese merchantman Ouvidor Pereira (i.e. "Magistrate Pereira", often simply L'Ovidor in French sources, and frequently Ovidor Pereira in contemporary English records).
 Captured by in 1809, the French navy took her into service as Généreux.
 In 1814 she was renamed Loire.
 She was decommissioned at Brest in July 1838 and struck from the lists in August before being broken up.

 Design and construction

 The exact origins of the Ouvidor Pereira are not clear, but it is reported that her hull was built of teak, indicating an origin in the Indian Ocean area, where the Portuguese had a sizeable shipyard at Daman.
 She was nonetheless built in a broadly European style, with iron fastenings and copper sheathing, rigged as a three-masted ship, and although not primarily a warship, she was armed with broadsides of up to ten pairs of 12-pounder long guns, and could carry a crew as large as 160 men.
 The ship is described as a very good sailor, able to keep pace with the brig-rigged French corvette Entreprenant, which in turn could comfortably outperform most frigates.

 French sources reported the ship's size at 115 pieds du roi in length by 30 pieds in beam (approximately 122 ft 6 in by 32 ft, though these figures may be distorted by rounding in the original measurements).
 She was not as large as an East Indiaman, but was nonetheless around the size of a small frigate.